ElectricRCAircraftGuy/glances_wiki/Install-and-test-Glances-DEVELOP-version.md

 Where @IPSERVER is the IP address or hostname where the Glances server is running (localhost if server and client are ran on the same machine).

 Note: if the Glances server is not running, Glances client try to fallback to SNMP server (experimental feature).

+### Browser mode

+Run one or more Glances server on your LAN (or configure the list in the configuration file, [see this sample](https://github.com/nicolargo/glances/blob/master/conf/glances-test.conf)):

+    cd ~/tmp/glances
+    LANGUAGE=en_US.utf8  ~/glances-venv/bin/python -m glances -d -C ~/tmp/glances/conf/glances-test.conf --browser

 ### Webserver mode